Category: Languages

 The month-day-year format is used by a large number of people speaking English as a foreign language, who adopt Americanisms like these without thinking them through.
 Unfortunately, this is the case even in Europe, despite the fact that every European country–including the UK–officially adopts the day-month-year format.

 So, once again, what is today’s date?
-It is 3 December 2024 (read the third of December two thousand and twenty-four).
+It is 7 October 2025 (read the seventh of October two thousand and twenty-five).